 An overhead image of brushing the pie crust topping with an egg wash and turbinado sugar.

-Bake for 30 minutes, or until the filling is bubbling and the top crust is golden brown.
-If the crust starts to brown too quickly, cover loosely with foil.
+1. Bake for 30 minutes, or until the filling is bubbling and the top is golden brown.
+If the crust browns too fast, lay a piece of foil loosely over the top.

 An overhead image of baked blackberry cobbler in a baking dish.